anyboo/docs/README.md

 # docs
-introduce some my exam in partical interview
+Introduce exam for newbie in practical